Today is Veteran’s Day, November 11th.

 We are terrible, profligate killers, we are experts at it, we Americans.

-Today The President of the United States participated in a ceremony that honors the lives of fallen soldiers, a man who never served, who lied to avoid the draft, a man without a shred of honor.
+Today that same man will participate in a ceremony that honors the lives of fallen soldiers, a man who never served, who lied to avoid the draft, a man without a shred of honor.

 It remains true that every bullet we fire, every missile we launch, each of them is an admission of our failure as diplomats and as human beings.